linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

  - '[Official OpenVPN Documentation](https://openvpn.net/index.php/open-source/documentation/howto.html)'
 ---

 [OpenVPN](https://openvpn.net/) is a tool for creating networking tunnels between and among groups of computers that are not on the same local network.
-This is useful if you want to remotely access services on a local network without making them publicly accessible.
+This is useful if you want to remotely access services on a network or computer without making those services publicly accessible.
 When integrated with OpenSSL, OpenVPN can encrypt all VPN traffic to provide a secure connection between machines.

 This guide the first of a three part series.
-Part one will set you up with a hardened VPN server in Debian or Ubuntu and prepare the certificate and key pairs for connecting client devices.
-Part two will show you how to tunnel all traffic from client devices through your Linode's VPN and out to the internet, and part three walks through setting up the client-side software for various operating systems, including mobile platforms.
+Part one will set you up with a hardened VPN server in Debian and prepare the certificate and key pairs for connecting client devices.
+This VPN can be used to host internal services such as websites, game servers or file servers.

+Part two will show you how to set up a classic routed VPN, where all traffic from client devices is tunneled through your Linode's VPN and out to the internet.
+Part three walks through setting up the client-side credentials and software for various operating systems, including mobile platforms.
-{: .note }
->
->For many private networking tasks, we suggest that you consider the functions of the OpenSSH package which can provide easier VPN and VPN-like services.
-OpenSSH is also installed and configured by default on all Linodes.
-For example, see [Using SSHFS on Linux and MacOS X](/docs/networking/ssh-filesystems) or our guide on [Setting up an SSH Tunnel](/docs/networking/ssh/setting-up-an-ssh-tunnel-with-your-linode-for-safe-browsing) for more information.
-Nevertheless, if your deployment requires a more traditional VPN solution like OpenVPN, this document covers the installation and configuration of the OpenVPN software.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

-2. Complete the beginning of our [Securing Your Server](/docs/security/securing-your-server) guide to create a standard user account and harden SSH access; this guide will use `sudo` wherever possible.
-Do **not** follow the *Creating a Firewall* section--this guide has instructions specifcally for firewall rules for an OpenVPN server.
+2. Complete the beginning of our [Securing Your Server](/docs/security/securing-your-server) guide to create a standard user account, harden SSH access and remove unnecessary network services; this guide will use `sudo` wherever possible.
+Do **not** follow the *Configuring a Firewall* section--this guide has instructions specifcally for an OpenVPN server.

 3. Update your system.